DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 Using some of the tools we have already used (str, mode, typeof) shows the elements are the same.
 However, one has stripped the names (gene_mat2), why do you think this has happened?

-How might you fix this?
+Question 22.
+How might you fix the issue we observed?

 It is pretty easy, since it is just names that differ, you can use `colnames` to rename the columns